Back to Blog

 Is DBeaver really free?

 Yes.
-DBeaver Community Edition is completely free and open source (Apache 2.0 license).
-The Pro version adds advanced features and costs $25/month, but most developers never need it.
+DBeaver Community Edition is completely free and open source (Apache 2.0 license), and it now includes the AI assistant.
+The paid editions (Lite $113/year, Enterprise $255/year, Ultimate $510/year) add NoSQL and cloud database support plus team features, but most developers never need them.

 Can TablePlus connect through SSH?